My-Finance-Report/yearly_report/README.md

 # Bad UI

-- clicking add transactions with no file there
 - password dont match in wrong modal
 - let people know something is happening async
 - default to categories being added